 “Before we go to VLN4 we will do some testing, and then we will see if Lamborghini has some engineers available for our first race.
 We have our own engineering department, so we are fine.”

 Over the past few years GTronix360° Team mcchip-dkr has shown glimpses of race-winning pace, on occasion being within arm’s reach of victory.
-Now armed with a full-on GT3 car and the experience of the built-to-GT3-spec Renault R.S.01, Kubasik has set his aims high for 2019.
+Now armed with a full-on GT3 car and the experience of the built-to-GT3-spec Renault R.S.01, Kubasik is aiming high for 2019.

 “We want to have an overall win, that’s what we go for this year.
 We’re definitely going for that after the 24 Hours, when the factory teams won’t be as present as before – that’s the goal we’ve set.

 “A podium would also be very nice.
 With the Renault we had one podium, in VLN7 last year.